mrvladplotnikov/static-site-demo/content/en/reviews/anatoly-rogalskiy.md

 <!--more-->

 The team knows its business.
 There will be no «give and forget» approach; the guys always adjust to the product and complement your solution with the right sound design.
-Also, they will always prompt the right way if you get lost in the creative process.
+Also, they will always prompt the right way if you get lost in the creative process!